 Have you ever spent ages correctly quantifying your protein samples, casting the perfect gel, efficiently transferred, probed and eventually come to the visualization stage only to be presented with a loading control like this:

-Choosing a protein assay
+Choosing the right protein assay protein assay

 Most modern protein assays are based on two colorimetric assays.
 The first which relies on the interaction of proteins with copper and the subsequent reduction of these copper ions (Biuret and its derivations BCA and Lowry).
 The second on direct alterations to Coomassie Blue dye due to its interaction with proteins in solution (Bradford).